Riversleigh World Heritage Area: Description

-Thirty-five fossil bat species have been identified at the site, which is the richest in the world.
-Cave deposits have been particularly rich in bat species.
+A common claim is that thirty-five fossil bat species have been identified at the site.
+However, this is outdated and only half that number are actually described.
+Regardless, cave deposits have been particularly rich in bat species.
+A survey of species-level taxa described in the Riversleigh Fauna in the decades of research preceding 2006, resulted in a total greater than 290 species.

 The skull and nearly complete dentition of a 15-million-year-old monotreme, Obdurodon dicksoni, provide a window into the evolution of this characteristically Australian group.
 Fossil ancestors of the recently extinct thylacine, Thylacinus cynocephalus, have also been identified among Riversleigh's fauna.
 In 1993, skulls of the koala-like Nimbadon were unearthed in a previously unknown cave in the region.
 Researchers estimate that this marsupial first appeared about 15 million years ago and died out about 12 million years ago, perhaps from climate change-induced losses in habitat.
 A well-preserved skull of the ancient Nimbacinus dicksoni, an extinct relative of the thylacine, has been used to determine the hunting behavior of the species.

 Other fossils have provided evidence of how the koala has evolved in response to Australia's change from predominant rainforest vegetation to drier eucalypt forests.
 The fossil bird fauna at Riversleigh includes an artamid Kurrartapu johnnguyeni, a fossil sittella, and representatives of various other families of modern birds.
 Some fossil insects and plants have also been discovered.

 The fossil species identified at the sites are collectively known as the Riversleigh fauna.